jmstrnr/Galway-Gadgets/README.md

 # Galway Gadgets

-A small online electronic store made using Bootstrap as part of GMIT's HDIP in Software Development.
+A small online electronic store created using Bootstrap as part of GMIT's HDIP in Software Development.

 Hosted at: https://galway-gadgets-1931a9.netlify.app/